ConfigurationRecorder

 High Number of Amazon Config Evaluations

-You may notice increased activity in your account during your initial month recording with Amazon Config when compared to subsequent months.
+You might notice increased activity in your account during your initial month recording with Amazon Config when compared to subsequent months.
 During the initial bootstrapping process, Amazon Config runs evaluations on all the resources in your account that you have selected for Amazon Config to record.

 If you are running ephemeral workloads, you may see increased activity from Amazon Config as it records configuration changes associated with creating and deleting these temporary resources.
 An ephemeral workload is a temporary use of computing resources that are loaded and run when needed.
 Examples include Amazon Elastic Compute Cloud (Amazon EC2) Spot Instances, Amazon EMR jobs, and Amazon Auto Scaling.
-If you want to avoid the increased activity from running ephemeral workloads, you can run these types of workloads in a separate account with Amazon Config turned off to avoid increased configuration recording and rule evaluations.

 Type: RecordingGroup object